braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/customize.md

 #### Custom events (mobile only)

-For mobile apps, you can log log a custom event by setting a link's URL to `appboy://customEvent` together with a `name` URL parameter.
+For mobile apps, you can log a custom event by setting a link's URL to `appboy://customEvent` together with a `name` URL parameter.

 For example, `appboy://customEvent?name=eventName` will log a custom event of `eventName`.